redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 Within this mode, the launchers have either one or two vectors describing them.

-The first vector is treated as a program and is executed with the system call 'execve'.
+The first vector is process as a program and is executed with system call 'execve'.

 The second vector (if any) defines a text that is returned to the caller.
-This mechanism can be used to return the uri to connect to for executing the application remotely.
+This mechanism can be used to return a uri for remote UI to connect on the newly launched application.

-The daemon ***afm-user-daemon*** allocates a port for the running the application remotely.
+The daemon ***afm-user-daemon*** allocates a port for each new remote application.
-The current implmentation of the port allocation is just incremental.
+The current implementation port allocation is incremental.
-A more reliable (cacheable and same-originable) allocation is to be defined.
+A smarter (cacheable and discoverable) allocation should be defined.

 ### %substitutions